DevExpress-Examples/blazor-create-popup-dynamically/README.md

     }
     ```

-1. In the [Index.razor](/CS/DynamicPopup/Pages/Index.razor) file, create a button that opens your custom pop-up through a service and pass corresponding parameters to the button's `Click` event handler:
+1. Create a button (in the [Index.razor](/CS/DynamicPopup/Pages/Index.razor) file) to open your custom pop-up using the service and pass corresponding parameters to the button's `Click` event handler:

     ```Razor
     @inject IDxModalPopupService Modal